Daniel Marques

 Programming

 Proficient in C/C++.
-Experienced in C# and Python.
+Competent in C# and Python.

 Game Development